-Groundwork Studio has been working with community members and the City of Las Vegas to actualize the conceptual master plan that was created through a Community Design Workshop in 2018.
-The three-day workshop was attended by representatives from every part of Las Vegas and its surroundings and included much discussion, debate, and idea exchange regarding the future of the Gallinas River Park.
-The final construction documents are a compilation of all the ideas and recommendations and desires expressed during the workshop and through individual and group conversations for the past three years.
-It is also a document that exhibits how the best can result from compromise and collaboration.
-The construction drawings are based entirely upon the master plan.
+Groundwork Studio worked with community members and the City of Las Vegas to actualize the conceptual master plan that was created through a Community Design Workshop in 2018.
+Representatives from every part of Las Vegas and its surroundings participated in a three-day workshop that included discussion, debate and idea exchange regarding the future of the Gallinas River Park.
+The final construction documents are a compilation of all the ideas, recommendations and desires expressed during the workshop and through individual and group conversations for the past three years.
+The document represents how the best solutions come from compromise and collaboration.

-A park is not a park without play spaces for children, and if it is a river park, good fishing spots are a must as well.
-Strategically placed flat-top boulders plus a fishing deck are spotted up and down the river and provide reliable access to the fish.
+Any good river park requires play spaces for children and prime fishing spots.
+Strategically placed flat-top boulders and fishing decks are spotted up and down the river and provide reliable access to the fish.
 Since it is essential that park amenities be accessible to all, an ADA (Americans with Disabilities) fishing/observation platform is planned at the bird watching pond.
-On either side of Bridge Street, two nature play areas pop up where children of any and all ages can gather and let their imaginations rule.
-Other park essentials include an amphitheater, an outdoor classroom, more trash cans, lighting for safety, and walkway repair.
-The exercise equipment, installed ten years ago or so, will be replaced and grouped in a single designated space for easier access.
+On either side of Bridge Street, two nature play areas provide children a space to gather and let their imaginations rule.
+Other park essentials include an amphitheater, an outdoor classroom, more trash cans, lighting for safety and walkway repair.
+The dated exercise equipment will be replaced and grouped in a single designated space for easier access.

-River Walk users may observe the dense Bosque on the northern section of river and wonder how some of the planned structures and especially fishing access can possibly work in such a thickly vegetated space.
-The area is indeed in need of thinning, and that task is to be directed by Tierra y Montes Soil and Conservation District – Las Vegas.
-The work will be carefully supervised with understory, dead growth and invasive species of trees, such as Siberian Elm, to be removed.
-All parties concerned with both river restoration and park revitalization have been particularly attentive to the need to work together.
-Oxbow Ecological Engineering, LLC, the organization that plotted the stages of river restoration, Watershed Artisans, the construction company implementing the restoration plan, Groundwork Studio, the designer of the park, and Tierra y Montes Soil and Conservation, routinely check and ascertain that they are not getting in each other’s way as they progress toward completion of their various tasks.
+With such thick vegetation, the area is in need of thinning—a process that will be directed by Tierra y Montes Soil and Conservation District – Las Vegas.
+The work will be carefully supervised with understory, dead growth and invasive species of trees such as Siberian Elm removed.
+All parties concerned with both river restoration and park revitalization have been attentive to the need to work together, collaborating and communicating as they progress towards completion.